 Despite the most careful planning and preparation, problems can arise during labor and delivery, especially during the pushing stage.
-In these instances, the medical team may decide that the use of a tool is necessary in order to quickly and safely deliver the baby.
-Circumstances under which forceps or vacuum extractors may potentially be used include:
+In these instances, the medical team may decide that the use of a tool is necessary in order to quickly and safely deliver the baby in a procedure called an assisted delivery.

 - If the uterus is not producing strong enough contractions to push the baby out.

 - If fetal monitoring shows that the baby may not be getting enough oxygen and needs to be delivered quickly.

 - If the baby is not progressing through the birth canal and/or is stuck.

 - if a mother is exhausted from a long labor and can no longer push or if there are health concerns (eg: heart condition, very high blood pressure) with the mother that make it unwise for her to push.

 What are Forceps and Vacuum Extractors?